dymmond/esmerald/docs/routing/routes.md

 components and packages and imported also inside complex design systems.
 Esmerald handles with those cases without any kind of issues at all.

-Starlette routing system alone wasn't enough to serve all the complexities and cases for all sort of different APIs and systems so Esmerald created its own.
+Lilya routing system alone wasn't enough to serve all the complexities and cases for all sort of different APIs and systems so Esmerald created its own.

 ## Gateway